Gaiwecoor/gerard3/README.md

 ## Contributing

 Community contributions to Gerard's code are welcome.
-Gerard runs in Node and is built on the [Augur Bot Framework](https://www.npmjs.com/package/augurbot).
+Gerard runs in Node with Mongo DB and is built on the [Augur Bot Framework](https://www.npmjs.com/package/augurbot).

+**NOTE:** Gerard is currently not under active development.
+If you wish to contribute, join the [VLS Bot Support Discord Server](https://gerard.vorpallongspear.com/discord).

+Routers for the settings website are not included in this repository.

 ---